 Soil Test Crop Response (STCR) based NPK fertilizer dose for Maize hybrid for a yield target of 9 t ha-1 was 259, 96 and 38 kg ha-1 N, P2O5 and K2O respectively.
 NPK fertilizers and ZnSO4 @ 25 kg ha-1 to correct the available Zn deficiency in the experimental soil were applied to all treatments.
 Necessary crop protection measures were taken up.
+Observations on yield attributes such as cob length (cm), number of grains cob-1, 100 grain weight (g), grain and stover yield ( kg ha-1) were recorded.
+Five plants per plot was marked for taking observations such as cob length and average value expressed as cm.
+Five cobs per plot from the marked plants were selected for recording average number of grains cob-1.

-Observations on yield attributes such as cob length, number of grains cob-1, 100 grain weight, grain and stover yield were recorded.
-Post harvest soil samples collected from field experiment were analyzed for DTPA-Fe [3].
-Economics of different treatments viz., net income and B:C ratio were worked out.
-The data recorded were subjected to statistical analysis as suggested by Panse and Sukhatme [4].
+Grain and stover yield per plot was recorded and expressed as kg ha-1.
+"Post harvest soil samples collected from field experiment were analyzed for DTPA-Fe as per the procedure developed" by Lindsay and Norvell [3].
+"Economics of different treatments viz., net income and B:C ratio were worked out.
+The data recorded were subjected to statistical analysis as suggested" by Panse and Sukhatme[4].